 - In December 2018, Tilray Inc., a Canadian cannabis company, collaborated with Novartis’ Sandoz AG and became part of Novartis’s network.

-- In March 2019, US-based Farmako imported 50 tons of medical cannabis form the European market for the next four years after securing a contract with Pharmacann Polska, an EU company.
-Similar contracts will likely take place in 2020.
+- In March 2019, US-based Farmako imported 50 tons of medical cannabis from the European market for the next four years after securing a contract with Pharmacann Polska, an EU company.
+Similar contracts will likely take place in 2022.

 Importance of emerging markets

 Historically, pharmaceutical companies wanted more control over the uncertainty faced by these companies due to saturated US and European markets.
 Hence, several pharmaceutical companies focused their research programs targeting developed countries only.
 However, recent changes in the pharmaceutical sector have resulted in the emergence of new markets.